The Oceanographer of Tomorrow

 The future of oceanography will require that our nation's brightest minds apply themselves to issues of global concern, the environment, climate change, biodiversity, and sustainable resources.
 Scripps Institution of Oceanography at UC San Diego leads the world in basic ocean and earth science research and in the education of the next generation of oceanographers.
 As a research and teaching institution, Scripps is engaged in oceanography on a worldwide basis.
 The multidisciplinary nature of global oceanography makes it one of the most exciting science careers imaginable.
 In addition, the ocean provides aspects of intrigue and mystery in almost every scientific field.

-Scripps Institution of Oceanography is dedicated to the study of the oceans, atmosphere, and Earth.
-The institution’s goal is to train professional oceanographers to be teachers, independent researchers, or both.
+Scripps Oceanography is dedicated to the study of the oceans, atmosphere, and Earth.
+The institution's goal is to train professional oceanographers to be teachers, independent researchers, or both.

 But opportunities are not limited to these two directions.
 Ships require crews; libraries must be staffed; and electronic, biological, and chemical technicians are needed.
 Positions for specialists are available, and opportunities occasionally exist for those already out of school to move up through on-the-job training.